nuxencs/seasonpackarr/docs/product-specs/webhook-contract.md

 `POST /api/search` uses the same authentication middleware.
 Its separate request and response contract is documented in [Prowlarr backfill](prowlarr-backfill.md).

-Webhook and backfill imports to the same configured client endpoint are serialized.
+Webhook, RSS, and backfill imports to the same configured client endpoint are serialized.
 Import rechecks the candidate gate before it uses a cached exact plan.
 A prior import can therefore cause a previously matched request to return `210` (already in client).
 Every attempted client import invalidates endpoint